ANENA training: avalanche rescue (Isère or Savoie)

 The price does not include

-- Transport to the place of departure.
+- Transport to and from the place of practice.

 - Personal drinks.